AndreaGemmani/OpenSoftwares/challenge/README.md

 - check that all files are dowloaded and not renamed
 - try opening debug console or javascript console inside the blank browser's page
 - contact me or just stack overflow ;)

+### Licence:
+All file are suposed to be under MIT license (except from p5 libraries and where differently specified), so fruible as stated in the licence